Exmor708/Biswajit/README.md

 - 📫 How to reach me **biswajitpradhan708@gmail.com**

-- 📄 Know about my experiences 😎 **I have previously worked as senior moderator @xda and contributed few apps for open-source community.**
+- 📄 Know about my experiences 😎 **I have previously worked as senior moderator @xda and contributed MODS for open-source community.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">